duongthuongkk/led-control-with-character-device-driver/README.md

 # led-control-with-character-device-driver

 ## Description
-This is a kernel module which creates a simple character device driver to control a  GPIO in Beaglebone Black
+This is a kernel module which creates a simple character device driver to control a LED in Beaglebone Black

 ## Features
 - Design a simple kernel module to control LED and port it on Beaglebone Black.